 Items includable in Real Estate Expenses.

-Cost of house organ and similar publications.
+Cost of house organ (in-house periodical or employee periodical) and similar publications.
 (See Advertising, and Printing and Stationery.)

 Line 2 – Amount Paid to or Retained by Title Agents

 This line includes all amounts paid directly or indirectly to the title agent.
 It can include commissions or fees paid directly to the title agents.
-It can also include any amounts collected from the insureds for title insurance premiums that are retained by the title agent, and not remitted to the company.
+It can also include any amounts collected from the insureds for title insurance premiums that are retained by the title agent, and not remitted to the reporting entity.

 Line 3.1 – Searches, Examinations and Abstracts